 This is also the only currently-issued Chase card I can think of that’s a Mastercard.
 Chase leased Visa’s network in a long-term deal where they pay a flat fee for all of the charges run on the cards they issue.
 That incentives Chase to push as much volume as possible through the Visa network.
 Yet this card is a Mastercard — I imagine they want to maintain a Mastercard relationship, and Mastercard likely offered them a great deal to retain a foothold with Chase as well.

 A New Premium Marriott Card

 The Marriott Rewards® Premier Plus Credit Card has an initial bonus to earn 100,000 Points after spending $5,000 on purchases in your first 3 months from account opening with the new Marriott Rewards® Premier Plus Credit Card!
-In addition you receive a free night award that can be used at hotels which cost up to 35,000 points to redeem each year after account anniversary.
+(Offer expired) In addition you receive a free night award that can be used at hotels which cost up to 35,000 points to redeem each year after account anniversary.

 This is Chase’s new mass market consumer card for the new Marriott program.
 Marriott has retained relationships with both Chase (which it’s had for years) and American Express (the legacy Starwood relationship).
 Chase will issue new mass market consumer cards, American Express new small business and premium consumer cards.

 As part of that process they’ve harmonized the way elite status is earned through credit cards (15 elite nights for cardholders — not per card — and a way for the premium cards to earn 50 night status via spend).

 They’ve also harmonized earning and this card earns twice as many points as the legacy Marriott card did for unbonused spend.
 It has a stronger annual free night as well.
 The annual fee is $95 (versus $85 on the older card).

 Having two issues, though they’re carving up segments of the market, should be good for consumers keeping the value propositions competitive.